Drowning in paperwork?

-Kids can receive their deceased parent’s Social Security benefits if they are unmarried and younger than 18, or up to 19 if still in high school.
+Kids can receive their deceased parent’s Social Security benefits if they are unmarried and younger than 18 (or up to 19 if still in high school).
 In addition, if the children are disabled, regardless of their age, and the disability occurred before they turned 22, they are eligible for survivors benefits.
 Adult children who are not disabled are not eligible to receive their parents’ Social Security benefits.

 If you’re raising your deceased spouse or ex-spouse’s minor or disabled child, no matter how old you are, you also can receive survivors benefits.
 The child must be under age 16, unless he or she is disabled.

-There are limits to how much one family can collect in Social Security benefits.
+A child can receive up to 75% of the survivors benefits.
+Note that there are limits to how much one family can collect in Social Security benefits.
 These limits can get complicated, but usually a family maximum will be between 150 and 188% of the worker’s basic Social Security benefit.
 Benefits paid to a divorced spouse don’t count toward the family limit.